-For stay at home mums looking to earn extra income working at home, getting paid to stuff envelopes can seem like the perfect solution.
+For stay at home mums looking to earn extra income, a work at home stuffing envelopes job can seem like the perfect solution.

 But is it?